gu-fan/clickable.vim/README.rst

 'browser':  'firefox'
     The default url browser.

 'extensions': 'txt,js,css,html,py,vim,java,jade,c,cpp,rst,php,rb',
     The string with such extension will be considered as file pattern.

+'prefix': '_clickable'
+    used for prefixing syntax group name.

 'ignored_buf': '^NERD',
     Clickable Ignored  buffer.